Issues tracker

 • SEND Event for parents and carers (09.07.24)

 • The Transitions Team have identified there is a gap in support for ND transitions support, particularly for those with autism and FASD.
-This will be raised at the Leeds Area SEND and AP Partnership Board.
+This will be raised at the Leeds SEND and AP Improvement Board.

 Social Care: support for adoptive parents / carers